 About The Lawsuits

-Last month, (January 2015) the United States Supreme Court ruled that they will allow lawsuits against two of the largest American military contractors to move forward.
+In January 2015, the United States Supreme Court ruled that they would allow lawsuits against two of the largest American military contractors to move forward.
 The family of Staff Sgt.
 Ryan Maseth, who was killed in a base shower in Iraq, claims that inferior and shoddy electrical work in Iraq led to the electrocution death of their son.
 Other lawsuits include claims that troops suffered health problems related to their exposure to burn pits and toxic chemicals on American bases in Iraq and Afghanistan.

-By allowing these lawsuits, the Higher Court is saying that Government contractors must be held accountable for negligence that causes harm to our troops.
+By allowing these lawsuits, the Supreme Court is saying that Government contractors must be held accountable for negligence that causes harm to our troops.

 Cameron Firm PC has certified Veteran Appeals Lawyers on staff who will fight with you to secure the benefits you deserve.
 We understand the sacrifices you have made.
-So call 800-861-7262 for a free consultation.
-Because we are here to help you.
+Call 800-861-7262 for a free consultation.
+We are here to help you.

 This article is for educational and marketing purposes only.
-Consequently, it does not create an attorney-client relationship.
+It does not create an attorney-client relationship.